Skip to main content

 Sulforaphane can help with insulin resistance in some patients, partly through reduced hepatic (liver) glucose production.
 A clinical trial in obese diabetic patients showed improvements in fasting glucose and HbA1c.
 The effect is modest, so it is a helper, not a replacement for diet, exercise, and medication when needed.

 Nrf2 activity tends to decline with age, which contributes to higher oxidative stress and reduced detoxification capacity in older adults.
 Sulforaphane is one of the most studied tools for supporting Nrf2 function.
-Pairing it with sleep, exercise, and other Nrf2 activators (like exercise and intermittent fasting) compounds the effect.
+Pairing it with sleep, exercise, and other Nrf2 activators (like intermittent fasting) compounds the effect.

 Growing broccoli sprouts at home requires a quart-sized glass jar with a mesh lid, organic broccoli sprouting seeds, and 3 to 4 days.
 Soak about 2 tablespoons of seeds overnight, drain, and rinse twice daily until small green sprouts appear with tiny leaves.
 Eat raw within a week.
 The cost is roughly 50 cents per ounce of finished sprouts.

-Glutathione is the body's primary internal antioxidant and the central cofactor for Phase II detoxification.
+Glutathione is the bodys primary internal antioxidant and the central cofactor for Phase II detoxification.
 Sulforaphane increases glutathione production by upregulating the enzymes that synthesize it.
 Pairing sulforaphane with NAC, which supplies cysteine (the rate-limiting building block of glutathione), is a common precision strategy.

 Sulforaphane should be approached carefully by patients in active cancer treatment, those with severe hypothyroidism or iodine deficiency, and pregnant women using high-dose supplements.
 Most healthy adults can use it safely, but checking with your physician is wise if you are in any of those categories.